PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 [*] Nmap: Nmap done: 1 IP address (1 host up) scanned in 15.51 seconds
 ```

-Given that I had a potential attack I decided to do a quick recap of the services on the host to make sure I didn't miss anything and saw that I'd overlooked RDP listening as well.
-I decided to keep this in mind for later in case
+Given that I had a potential attack I decided to do a quick recap of the services on the host to make sure I didn't miss anything and saw that I'd overlooked RDP listening, which ended up being useful later in the attack.

 ```
 msf5 > services